🌞 Brighter Days, Darker Nights 🌚

 Anectdotally, I know personally that blue-blocking have helped many, many people improve their sleep and overall wellbeing.

-I hope to see you over there in The Circadian and Quantum Birth Community!
-Now, let’s get to today’s topic of blue blocking glasses.
 These glasses have become kind of an icon of the circadian lifestyle, and I have used them in the past myself.
 However, I’ve grown away from them and a lot of that has to do with my growing family.

 Here’s why I don’t think blue-blocking glasses work well for most families: